 Do you know how to start a fire?
-I am not talking about charcoal briquettes, or the use of combustion material such as lighter fluid, gasoline, or those special wax products that can be used in your fireplace, no propane or gas used either.
+I am not talking about charcoal briquettes, or the use of combustion material such as lighter fluid, gasoline, or those special wax products that can be used in your fireplace, no propane or gas is used either.

-When this starts to catch, we do not need to be rummaging though the forest to ensure we have the material we need to continue to build this fire to the point we desire.
+When this starts to catch, we do not need to be rummaging through the forest to ensure we have the material we need to continue to build this fire to the point we desire.
 When we have this done, we can now put the match to the leaves in the open space.
-As we put the ignition source into the center of our fire we watch how things are catching on fire, and what is getting consumed.
-As we see signs of sustainability we put some larger twigs, still not logs, onto the fire in a way that still allows for good airflow.
-Aw the strength of the fire increases, so to does the size of the material we put onto the fire, always keeping in mind how the fire moves, and the need for air to keep the fire growing.
+As we put the ignition source into the center of our fire we watch how things are catching on fire, and consumed.
+As we see signs of sustainability we put some larger twigs.
+Still not logs, onto the fire in a way that still allows for good airflow.
+As the strength of the fire increases, so too does the size of the material we put onto the fire.
+Always keep in mind how the fire moves, and the need for air to keep the fire growing.

 The other reason is to point out how this is not much different from developing things, and even people.
 It is not prudent to throw everything at developing the product, there is much we do not know, or worse yet, we may think we know.
-To that end we should proceed with some measure of care.
+We need space for air, in this case, learning and variation in the rate of accomplishment.
+To that end, we should proceed with some measure of care.
 The same is true for people.
-We cannot just deluge a person with new things and information, that approach reminds me of a saying from a professor in my undergraduate degree taking a class over the summer to ensure i would pass the following year in the fall.
+We cannot just deluge a person with new things and information, that approach reminds me of a saying from a professor in my undergraduate degree taking a class over the summer to ensure I would pass the following year in the fall.
 They said summer school is like drinking water from a fire hose, you open your mouth and take all you can and hope that it does not kill you.

 We have to be patient and work with the situation as things develop.
-This is true for the fire, people and product development.
+This is true for fire, people, and product development.
 We respond to situations as they arise taking whatever prudent action we deem appropriate.
 We cannot pile the logs up and expect the fire to start.
-We cannot pile up the requirements and attempt to build the product in one pass- there is learning that will happen and that will require us to adjust all manner and type of parameters we encounter.
+We cannot pile up the requirements and attempt to build the product in one pass- there is learning that will happen and that will require us to adjust all manner and types of parameters we encounter.